annabelleg/FinalProject/README.md

   - user entry of matrix values sticks!
   - ref calculates mostly correctly (truncating is a lil off, need to check matrix at the end)
   - the matrix changes when the ref does so need to disconnect those
+  - basic polar graph display
+- 6/11/15
+  - disconnected REF of matrix and matrix so they no longer both change
+  - ref doesn't calculate correctly so working on figuring that out
+  - can almost graph polar functions (cosine automatically graphs but that will be gone in a bit)